lucia-auth/lucia/documentation-v2/content/guidebook/sign-in-with-email-and-password/express.md

 ### Authenticate users

 Authenticate the user with `"email"` as the provider id and their email as the provider user id.
+Make sure to make the email lowercase before calling `useKey()`.

 ```ts
 import { auth } from "./lucia.js";